OpenGov-Watch/opengov-monitor/README.md

 # Monitoring Updater

 ## Summary
-This script fetches Treasury proposals from Polkassembly and updates them on a Google Spreadsheet.
+This app fetches Treasury proposals from Polkassembly and updates them on a Google Spreadsheet.

 ## Instructions